nervosnetwork/ckb-demo-ruby/docs/how-to-write-contracts.md

 }
 ```

-This script uses `reference` field to refer to an existing cell for script binary.
-It contains one `signed_args` item, which is the public key for current user.
-It also has 2 items for `args`: the signature calculated for current transaction, and the sighash type to use here.
-Note that while this example has one `signed_args` item and 2 `args` items, this is completely determined by the actual script binary running, CKB doesn't have any restrictions here.
+This script uses `reference` field to refer to an existing cell for using its script `binary`.
+It contains one `signed_args` item, which is the public key of the current user.
+This script has 2 arguments for `args`: the first one is the signature calculated for the current transaction; the seconde part is flag for selecting the `sighash` type to be use in the script program.
+Please notice that the `signed_args` and `args` are only defined by the actual script binary.
+CKB system does not have any limitations to this part.

 # Writing Scripts in Ruby

-While it is possible to write scripts in pure C, it is not the main focus of this document.
-Here we will explain how to write Ruby scripts with our custom [mruby-contracts](https://github.com/nervosnetwork/mruby-contracts).
-Note this just serves as an example here, it doesn't mean CKB is limited to scripts written in Ruby.
-On the contrary, CKB is extremely flexible and you can use almost any languages out there to write scripts, for example, you can leverage [micropython](https://micropython.org/) to write Python scripts, you can use [duktape](https://duktape.org/) to build JavaScript scripts.
-Of course if your focus is on performance, you can also directly use C to write scripts that extracts the maximum computing power out of CKB VM, and when Rust's RISC-V port becomes more stable, you can also use Rust to write CKB scripts.
+Here we will only explain how to write Ruby scripts with our custom [mruby-contracts](https://github.com/nervosnetwork/mruby-contracts).
+Note that we only user Ruby as an example here, it doesn't mean that CKB is only limited to scripts written in Ruby.
+On the contrary, CKB is extremely flexible and you can use almost any languages out there to write scripts.
+For example, you can use [micropython](https://micropython.org/) to enable writing CKB scripts in Python, or use [duktape](https://duktape.org/) to run JavaScript scripts on CKB.
+Of course if your focus is on the performance of the script, you can also directly use C to write scripts that extracts the maximum computing power out of CKB VM.
+When Rust's RISC-V port becomes more stable, you can also use Rust to write CKB scripts.

 To help writing CKB scripts, we have ported [mruby](https://github.com/mruby/mruby) to CKB VM environment and also created several mruby libraries supporting CKB script development: